Farid Khan, Director & CEO, profine India Window Technology Pvt. Ltd

-Farid Khan: We have organised various conferences/ architect’s meets over the years to create brand awareness in the Indian market.
-We have been participating in fenestration specific exhibitions like ZAK, Fensterbau Frontale India and our channel partners are also contributing individually by showcasing Koemmerling brand & product range in various regional level exhibitions and architect meets.
-Apart from above, we are actively reaching the masses through digital media thereby enhancing our brand value.
+Farid Khan: We have organized various conferences/ architect’s meets over the years to create brand awareness in the Indian market.
+We have been participating in fenestration-specific exhibitions like ZAK, Fensterbau Frontale India and our channel partners are also contributing individually by showcasing Koemmerling brand & product range in various regional level exhibitions and architect meets.
+Apart from the above, we are actively reaching the masses through digital media thereby enhancing our brand value.

 The installations at various projects from prestigious builders and developers are showcasing our presence and strength in the market thereby living to the statement “seeing is believing”.

-WFM: Please tell us about world-wide operation of profine Group?
+WFM: Please tell us about the worldwide operation of profine Group?

 WFM: Please tell us about few of your products which you have introduced worldwide recently?

-PM: After I took over the company, we invested heavily on new products and introduced many new systems world wide.
+PM: After I took over the company, we invested heavily on new products and introduced many new systems worldwide.
 One of them is the well-known 76 system which was introduced in December 2016.
-The Koemmerling 76 double seal system offers all the benefits the modern windows can give.
-It’s five chambers and 76 mm construction depth offers a fascinating combination of modern design and perfect profile proportions.
-It is a window profile system, which is best in quality with efficient u-value.
+The Koemmerling 76 double seal system offers all the benefits that modern windows can give.
+Its five chambers and 76 mm construction depth offers a fascinating combination of modern design and perfect profile proportions.
+It is a window profile system, which is best in quality with an efficient u-value.
 The system is such an innovative design that it can take modern triple glazing or special functional glazing with panes up to 48 mm thick.
-We offer our customers a variety of colour solutions.
-Koemmerling 76 is available with the new innovative surface technology pro Cover Tec in 22 colours.
+We offer our customers a variety of color solutions.
+Kemmerling 76 is available with the new innovative surface technology pro Cover Tec in 22 colors.
 In addition to providing aesthetic value, the surface technology helps cool down the profiles.

 We have bespoke solutions for certain markets like India and South America.
 In addition to that, we are launching many quality products globally.
 All these products will be available in India sooner or later, depending on the maturity of the market.

 We started with 58mm system and modern bespoke colour solutions in India.
 However, the market is still at an ascent stage (stage number 2 now in the scale of 10, as I mentioned earlier).
-Countries like Germany or Austria are the topmost in market maturity, may be in number 9th or 10th position in the scale.
-Frame value requirement for Germany is much higher than that for India.
+Countries like Germany or Austria are the topmost in market maturity, maybe in number 9th or 10th position in the scale.
+The frame value requirement for Germany is much higher than that for India.
 Since the needs are different, we need to provide bespoke solutions to different markets.
-Our approach to Indian market is customised.
+Our approach to the Indian market is customized.

 One of the bespoke window systems by profine